yiuc/starbot/guide/GUIDE.md

   SLACK_TOKEN: xoxb-253973540645-lAJG4hL34343f3pk52BE6JO
 ```

 That's it!
-Head over to your Slack channel and use the `/invite `command to invite our `@hiphub` bot to the channel.
+Head over to your Slack channel and use the `/invite `command to invite our `@starbot` bot to the channel.
 Then say hello to him - or her!

 ## Share Your Bot with the Heroku Button